This Step: Get a Drivers License

 Restricted Drivers License

 Your drivers license comes with the a few restrictions.
-While you are 15 years old, you can only drive during daylight hours*.
-Once you turn 16, you are still only authorized to drive during daylight hours unless:
+If you are under 16 years old, you can only drive during daylight hours unless:

 - Supervised by a validly licensed driver who is at least 21 years old